- 2 Bedrooms

 - Document the condition of the property at check-out.
 We recommend taking a video during your final walk-through.

-- Did your family have a wonderful time?
-Many vacation rental websites make it easy for vacationers to provide reviews.
-If your property and/or host was fantastic, they would love to hear about it.
-If anything was defective and they failed to correct it within reason, or if the vacation rental wasn't described correctly, you'll want to make it a point as part of your feedback.
+- Did your family have a great time?
+Most rental managers make it easy for customers to provide comments.
+If your rental property and/or host was wonderful, they would love to hear it.
+If anything was out of order and they failed to address it within reason, or if the vacation rental wasn't described correctly, you'll want to make a note as part of your comments.